prometheus-operator/prometheus-operator/Documentation/proposals/0001/README.md

 about the design of the request or the code they will build.
 It is a way to translate Slack discussions to something that won’t get lost for example.

-Currently, we have a repo called [proposal](https://github.com/tinkerbell/proposals) that I would like to rename to Proposal.
-Every Proposal will have its own directory with a markdown file inside.

 ### Metadata

-The Proposal is written in markdown and includes metadata in the header of the file:
+The Proposal is written in markdown and includes Hugo static site generator style metadata in the header of the file:

 * `ID`: identifies the Proposal
 * `Title`: title of the Proposal